-11.16 Service
+12.16 SERVICE

 - Preventive maintenance must be performed by authorized personnel at least once a year or after every 5000 hours of operation.
-The Status menu on the user interface shows the current operating time. - Service, repair and installation must only be performed by personnel authorized by the manufacturer. - All technical documentation is available for use by personnel authorized by the manufacturer. - Service mode should only be used without a patient connected to the ventilator.
+The Status menu on the user interface shows the current operating time. - Service, repair and installation must be performed by MAQUET authorized personnel only. - All technical documentation is available for use by MAQUET-authorized personnel. - Service mode should only be used without a patient connected to the ventilator.